 The team will be using a table saw to cut the PP plastic and a power drill to screw the screws in, forming the box.
-The sensors and heating element will be coded and either inserted into the box by tubes or reside on the exterior of the box.
-The elements will be coded to adjust to the team's requirements in either Arduino or LabView.
+The sensors and heating elements will be placed on the inside of the box, while the circuit and Arduino microcontroller will be external to the box.
 The team will model the temperature distribution in COMSOL before testing.